awsdocs/aws-data-pipeline-developer-guide/doc_source/dp-manage-pipeline-modify-console.md

 ## Limitations<a name="dp-edit-pipeline-limits"></a>

-Before you activate a pipeline, you can make any changes to it\.
+While the pipeline is in the `PENDING` state and is not activated, you can make any changes to it\.
 After you activate a pipeline, you can edit the pipeline with the following restrictions\.
 The changes you make apply to new runs of the pipeline objects after you save them and then activate the pipeline again\.
 + You can't remove an object
 + You can't change the schedule period of an existing object
 + You can't add, delete, or modify reference fields in an existing object